Endoprosthetics and obesity (adiposity) - Joint replacement with risks

 Individual rehabilitation plans

-• Address the stress of the new prosthesis,
+• Address the stress placed on the new prosthesis,

 Sustainable weight loss remains crucial even after surgery.

-Future prospects in endoprosthetics for obesity (obesity, overweight)
+Future prospects in endoprosthetics for obesity (overweight, overweight)

 New technologies

-• Robotics and navigation systems: Open up more precise implantation options.
+• Robotics and navigation systems: Open up more precise implantation possibilities.

 Conclusion

-Joint replacement in obese patients undoubtedly involves specific risks, but it can be successfully managed through comprehensive preparation, specialized surgical techniques and sustained aftercare.
+Joint replacement in obese patients undoubtedly carries specific risks, but can be successfully managed through comprehensive preparation, specialized surgical techniques, and sustained aftercare.
 The benefits of weight loss before and after the procedure are undeniable.
-However, a catabolic metabolic situation surrounding the procedure should be avoided.
+However, a catabolic metabolic state around the time of surgery should be avoided.
 The combination of modern medicine and patient-centered care offers obese patients the opportunity to sustainably improve their quality of life.

 MAKE AN APPOINTMENT?